orstavik/JoiEvents/docs/1_Intro/2_When_events.md

 > Normal mail and post also represent state changes.
 For example, bills are sent to announce a future state change: someone is about to owe someone else some money, soon; Christmas cards are sent to announce past state changes: this family is soooo happy and has evolved soooo much the previous year.

+Events are always viewed in relationship to state changes.
+They always follow a state change, and their raison d'être is to trigger yet other state changes.

 Events are not sent in the middle of a state change.
 Events are always dispatched either *before* or *after* a completed state change.
 For example, the `contextmenu` event is dispatched *before* the browser shows its native context menu; the `change` event is dispatched *after* an input element has changed its value.
 We divide such events in two categories:

 1. **Past-tense events** announce a past, completed state change.
 Examples include: